 Psychology is the science of the mind and is taught as a science subject.
 It is relevant to a wide variety of job fields, including Health, Police, Social Work, Teaching as well as Advertising, Sales and Marketing and should appeal to a very wide audience.
 In the classroom, participation and opinion is invited and encouraged and therefore this subject would appeal to those who are particularly interested in people, in current affairs and in facilitating debate about a wide variety of topics.
 We offer the opportunity for students to join a student-led psychology group or to pursue an additional enrichment in either an Extended Project Qualification where the possibility to conduct a piece of investigative research may be realised, or to join a non-examined Forensic Psychology group with a series of guest speakers and engaging group activities.
 You will study the course for two years and will sit three exams at the end in order to gain an A Level qualification.
 This is an examined subject with no coursework.

-GCSE grade 4/5 or above in English and Maths; grade 5 in two Sciences.
+GCSE grade 5 or above in English and Maths; grade 4 in Double Science.

 You will gain knowledge of different approaches used in psychology and the methods used by psychologists to study behaviour.
 In the first year, you will look at several key studies that have been conducted in psychology to learn what they tell us about human behaviour and you will get an opportunity to conduct your own small-scale research projects and analyse the results to see how they can help us understand motivations and explanations for a variety of actions.